dc-fukuoka/mps/README.md

 *mps* - 3D incompressive fluid solver by using moving partigle semi-implicit method with Fortran.
 ======
 moving particle semi-implicit(MPS) method: http://li.mit.edu/Stuff/CNSE/Paper/Koshizuka96Oka.pdf
-currently intel compiler is required to test it.
+currently intel compiler is required to build it.

 how to run: